Sarah Rose Summers

-Sarah Rose Summers (born November 4, 1994) is an American model and beauty pageant titleholder who was crowned Miss USA 2018.
-As Miss USA, she represented the United States at Miss Universe 2018, where she placed in the top twenty.
-Previously, Summers was crowned Miss Nebraska USA 2018 and went on to become the first woman from Nebraska to win the Miss USA title.
+Sarah Rose Summers Combs is an American beauty pageant titleholder who won Miss USA 2018.
+As Miss USA, she represented the United States at Miss Universe 2018, where she reached in the Top 20.
+Previously, Summers won Miss Nebraska USA 2018 and went on to become the first woman from Nebraska to win the Miss USA title.

 Early life and education

-Summers was born on November 4, 1994, in Omaha, Nebraska, and grew up in Papillion in the Omaha–Council Bluffs metropolitan area.
+Summers was born in Omaha, Nebraska, and grew up in Papillion in the Omaha–Council Bluffs metropolitan area.
 At four years old, she was hospitalized and diagnosed with idiopathic thrombocytopenic purpura (ITP).

-She graduated from Papillion-La Vista South High School, and later earned two degrees cum laude from Texas Christian University in child development and strategic communication, with a minor in business.
-While a student, she also joined the Zeta Tau Alpha (ΖΤΑ) sorority.
+She graduated from Papillion-La Vista South High School, in 2013 and later earned two degrees cum laude from Texas Christian University in 2017 child development and strategic communication, with a minor in business.
+While a student, she also joined the Zeta Tau Alpha sorority.
 Summers worked as a certified child life specialist prior to becoming Miss USA.

+Career

-Pageantry
+2004–2019: Pageantry

 Summers began her pageantry career at age ten, having convinced her parents to allow her to compete in pageants when they received a postcard advertisement for a local child beauty pageant.
 After four years of competing, she won the title of National American Miss Nebraska Junior Teen 2009 and represented Nebraska at the national pageant and was crowned the 2009–2010 National American Miss Junior Teen.
 In 2012, Summers was crowned Miss Nebraska Teen USA 2012.
 She represented Nebraska at Miss Teen USA 2012 at Atlantis Paradise Island in Nassau, Bahamas, but was unplaced.
 At the end of her reign, she crowned Jasmine Fuelberth as her successor.
 After a hiatus, Summers returned to pageantry and competed in Miss Nebraska USA 2016.